 John Willoughby, New York Times

-Looking for pomegranate molasses?
+Looking for pomegranate sauce?
 You're at the right place!

-The producer of this sauce stopped making what they called 'pomegranate molasses' and now is making this pomegranate sauce.
+The producer of this molasses stopped making what they called 'pomegranate sauce' and now is making this pomegranate molasses.
 While the ingredients are the same, the recipe is slightly different.
-The sauce isn't quite as thick as the molasses version, but the flavor is as advertised and just as versatile.
+The molasses is slightly thicker than the sauce version, but the flavor is as advertised and just as versatile.